Rotary Celebrates Homecoming

 By: Stephen Kent

-The Rotary Club of Bay City celebrated its annual Homecoming Day
+The Rotary Club of Bay City held its first Homecoming Meeting

-Homecoming is also the occasion for the presentation of the Rotary Outstanding Service and Excellence (ROSE)
+The club took the occasion to present the second annual Rotary Outstanding Service and Excellence (ROSE)

 CLUB NEWS and ANNOUNCEMENTS

 Congratulations and a big Rotary thanks to Rob Monroe who received his Paul Harris Fellowship PLUS 7 (two rubies) for contributions to the Rotary Foundation.

 Membership: The next new member orientation will be held January 7, 2009 at the Stein House.

 Applications are being accepted for an outbound Ambassadorial Scholar.

 GSE Team from Thailand is scheduled to be here April 5 through 10.
 Contact Hratch for more information.